 • Depart Blenheim Palace at 1:30 PM.

-• Arrive in Woodstock for lunch by 1:00 PM.
+• Arrive in Burford for lunch by 1:30 PM.

-• Enjoy a sit down meal at one of the local pubs or cafes, such as The Kings Arms or The Woodstock Arms.
+• Enjoy a sit down meal at one of the local pubs or cafes, such as The Bay Tree or The Bull.

 Discover Burford’s medieval charm with a walk up Burford Hill and a visit to the historic Church of St John the Baptist.
-Browse the quaint High Street shops and relax at the Burford Garden Centre.
-For a cozy tea room experience, stop by Huffkins Café & Tea Room or The Priory Tearooms for delightful refreshments.
+Browse the quaint High Street shops, for a cozy tea room experience, stop by Huffkins Café & Tea Room or The Priory Tearooms for delightful refreshments.

 I will wait outside the front entrance holding a red clipboard